DHTMLX/scheduler-docs/data/recurring_events.md

 Please, before starting to apply a custom configuration to the lightbox's recurring block, note the following things:

-1. The 'name' attribute is  hardcoded for all inputs -  the inputs with different names will be ignored.
+1. The 'name' attribute is hardcoded for all inputs: the inputs with different names will be ignored.
-2. The 'value' attribute is fixed for all inputs except for ones that imply direct input.
+2. The 'value' attribute is fixed for all inputs except for ones that imply the direct input.
-3. When you specify a new form - dhtmlxScheduler doesn't use it directly and just  replicates your HTML structure into the lightbox's template.
+3. When you specify a new form, dhtmlxScheduler doesn't use it directly and just replicates your HTML structure in the lightbox's template.
 It means that all event handlers or custom properties that have been attached to DOMElements of your form from the code won't be applied to the form in the lightbox.
-If you want to attach event handlers, you need to either specify it as an inline HTML attribute, or attach a handler to the form when it's shown in the lightbox.
+If you want to attach an event handler, you need either to specify it as an inline HTML attribute, or attach a handler to the form when it's shown in the lightbox.

 {{note
-Beware, dhtmlxScheduler doesn't work with your original HTML form and just creates it's copy in the lightbox's template.
+Beware, dhtmlxScheduler doesn't work with your original HTML form and just creates its copy in the lightbox's template.
 }}